DecentralizedGeo/spatial-sol/README.md

 As my friend Yakko said : "There's no point in using truffle from the get go.
 Only to look cool.
 You try to compile.
 Fails.
 Remix tells you everything straight up.
 It's a very good tool."
 The challenges of developing in Remix (a few crashes, tiny UI, bright lights in my eyes) were so far outweighed by the instant feedback I got on bugs - really good for learning how the language works.

 Spatial functions on the EVM are possible.

+And at hackathons: focus on the story and the interfaces.
+Big ideas don't show in code or text.
+Hackathon judges have 4 minutes so show them something snazzy.

 ## What's next for Location Aware Wallet Contract